How Many Days a Week Should I Work Out?

 Or it could mean training up to six times a week with shorter, smaller-volume workouts, per a December 2018 meta-analysis in Sports Medicine-Open.

 Which one is better?
 Well, a July 2019 study in the Journal of Strength and Conditioning Research compared low-frequency training (LFT) with high-frequency training (HFT) and found no statistically significant difference.
-After eight weeks, both groups increased their muscle mass and strength (measured on bench press and squat), and they both lost body fat.
+After eight weeks, both groups increased their muscle mass and strength (measured on bench presses and squats), and they both lost body fat.

 The Dangers of Working Out Too Much